claire-west/svstudio-manual/docs/quickstart/setting-up-the-score.md

 ![Modify Tempo](/img/quickstart/tempo.png)

-New markers can be added by right clicking along the time axis.
+New markers of either type can be added by right clicking along the time axis.
+Tempo markers can also be added by double-clicking along the time axis.

+Tempo markers can only be created at quarter-measure intervals, and time signature changes can only occur at the start of a measure.

 ![Add Time Change](/img/quickstart/time-axis-add-marker.png)